Are bumble bees causing my tomato flowers to fall off?

-I’ve had a number of calls and farm visits at tomato hoop houses this season regarding flowers aborting at the elbow of their stems.
-There has been some speculation that the bumble bees have something to do with it since they noticed a lot of blossom drop just after the bees were introduced.
+I get a number of calls from hoop house tomato growers in spring regarding flowers aborting at the elbow of their stems.
+There has been some speculation that the bumble bees have something to do with it since they notice a lot of blossom drop just after the bees were introduced.
 This has become an issue I hear about as frequently as symptoms related to ethylene from leaky heat sources.

 Bumble bees can bruise the stamens and petals of tomato flowers because they grab on tight with their legs and mandibles as they pollinate.
 Usually, this is more obvious if there aren’t many flowers yet.
 The bees just keep hitting the same flowers over and over again.
 The thought that I’ve heard passed around is that maybe all those visits stress the stem joint and the flower falls off.

 It is possible for bumble bees to damage the flowers to such a degree that they abort.
 Bumble bee visits to tomato flowers usually last between 10 and 115 seconds, according to Nunes-Silva et al. in 2013.
 A four-point scale can be used to measure visitation, where each level loosely represents one bumble bee visit.
 A level 4 indicates about four visits and was correlated with higher fruit weights and fruit set in at least one study by Morandin et al. in 2001.
 Other studies reported that one visit was enough.

 So, bruising is not necessarily bad, but if flowers are bruised and misshapen higher than a level 4, then visitation is too heavy and blossom drop is a possibility.
 Koppert Biological Systems uses the pictorial scale below and adds a fifth level indicating an extremely high visitation rate.